Tap here to get 5 Secrets to Stress Free Dinners

 • If it’s too stiff, add a bit more heavy cream until the chocolate frosting is the consistency you like.

 Frosting is my absolute weakness.
-I remember as a kid how my mom would let me put frosting between graham crackers for a treat.
-A little frosting sandwich.
-And I was HOOKED.
-Every time I make a bowl of frosting I have to stop myself from eating it by the spoonful.
-Or not.
-A girl’s gotta live!
-Try this frosting in all kinds of ways:
+I remember as a kid how my mom would let me put frosting between graham crackers for a little frosting sandwich treat.
+Try this easy chocolate frosting in all kinds of ways:

 (tap # to scale)